 Since I have pretty nasty eczema on my hands (when people notice it, they say things like “did you burn yourself” and “what happened to your hand?”), I’ve been trying a truckload of different lotions and moisturizers to try to help with it.
 How do you go about choosing green skincare?
+I’ve been thinking about buying my husband a letsdisco.com face scrub but I’m really struggling to choose which one will be best for his skin.
+There are lots of skincare products on the market at the minute, both for men and women!
 It’s pretty overwhelming out there, and it’s easy to fall prey to “greenwashing”.

 Here’s a summary of what to avoid in skincare and cosmetics.
 These ingredients should make you put a product back on the shelf, or prevent you from clicking “Add to cart”.
 In Ecoholic Body, Ecoholic Adria Vasil lists her Mean 15 ingredients – things to avoid in the ingredients list of body care products.
 The David Suzuki Foundation also has a list of the “Dirty Dozen” chemicals to avoid in cosmetics.
 Environmental Defence has a guide for their Toxic Ten in skincare products, with an explanation about the ingredients.
 I’ve mashed them together in this list: